Welcome to Eltingville: Plot

-The Eltingville Club's members, Bill Dickey, Josh Levy, Pete DiNunzio and Jerry Stokes, get into a fight while playing Dungeons & Dragons, their commotion wakes up Bill's mom who warns them to be quiet.
-Another fight breaks out shortly when a VHS tape that Josh bought online, said to contain bootleg scenes of actresses, really has The Hair Bear Bunch! on it.
-Bill's Mom kicks out his friends and Bill kicks Josh out of the club.
+The Eltingville Club's members, Bill Dickey, Josh Levy, Pete DiNunzio and Jerry Stokes, get into a fight while playing Dungeons & Dragons.
+Their commotion wakes up Bill's mom, who warns them to be quiet.
+Another fight breaks out shortly when a VHS tape that Josh bought online, said to contain bootleg scenes of actresses, really has The Hair Bear Bunch! on it (which means Josh got conned).
+Bill's mom kicks out his friends and Bill kicks Josh out of the club.
 The next day, Bill awakes from a nightmare which he calls a "freaky premonition," and decides to let Josh back into the club.
 After a day on the town, the boys end their day at a comic book shop, where Bill and Josh becomes captivated with an unopened Kenner 12-inch action figure of Boba Fett and compete in a trivia contest for it.
 Despite Bill winning, they continue their dispute, wreaking havoc in the process.
 They both race home to steal their parents' money, and race back to the store.
-Bill and Josh present their payments to the clerk, Joe, with a check and credit cards, respectively, but rejects both of them.
+Bill and Josh present their payments to the clerk, Joe, with a check and credit cards, respectively, but he rejects both of them.
 They resume fighting and end up breaking the action figure.
 Outraged, Joe kicks all four of them out of the store.
 Bill angrily walks away with Fett's head and leaves Josh with the body as he weeps on the ground.
-Willoughby, a boy from the store, ends the episode by breaking the fourth wall asking "Is this the end of the Eltingville Club?"
+Willoughby, a boy from the store, ends the episode by breaking the fourth wall, asking, "Is this the end of the Eltingville Club?"